Fork me on GitHub

 $GPOName="Block teleport-svc Interactive Login"

-1. Create the new GPO by running (from the same prompt):
+2. Create the new GPO by running the following command in the PowerShell console:

 New-GPO -Name $GPOName | New-GPLink -Target $((Get-ADDomain).DistinguishedName)